Deep Dive Podcast: Bullying in schools - What's behind some of this brutal behaviour?

 Sean:

 And if I could maybe raise an example: Previously, when I was in (a) primary school, I was supporting this Primary 6 student ...
-There were times that he goes into emotional dysregulation episodes.
+There were times where he goes into emotional dysregulation episodes.
 He will lose his temper very easily.
-He will hit out at the peers in school, use vulgarities even.
+He will hit out at his peers in school, use vulgarities even.

 But the environment you grew up in, the people around you, (makes a difference).

-Because some of the videos that we watch are very, very violent.
-They lead to kids bleeding and with injuries.
+Some of the videos that we watch are very, very violent.
+They lead to kids bleeding and (ending up) with injuries.
 Is that something that's changed over the years?

 Sean:

-I'm not sure whether it has changed, but one of the dynamics ... is the effects of peer pressure.
-And if we look at some of the videos, there are bystanders and peers ...
+I'm not sure whether it has changed, but one of the dynamics ... is the effect of peer pressure.
+And if we look at some of the videos, there are bystanders and peers.

 Peer dynamics is so prominent in the secondary school years.
 I think the recent videos that we saw, these are all teenagers.